MGancarzJr/open-kanji-flashcards/README.md

 Acknowledgements:
 * This project draws inspiration from the [一右二烏 project](https://github.com/makemeunsee/ichimiginikarasu).
 * LaTeX black magic shared by [Jämes](https://tex.stackexchange.com/users/108649/jämes) in [this post](https://tex.stackexchange.com/a/509766).

+Notes:
+* Compilation requires the use of XeLaTeX.